-Not only does flicking through the beads help Jock with his mental health, but he soon found out that actually making them helped a whole lot too.
+Not only did flicking through the beads help Jock with his mental health, but he soon found out that actually making them helped a whole lot too.

-"I started making them in lockdown," the chef explains.
+"I started making them in lockdown," the chef explained.
 "I was like I also find it relaxing making them.
 I found it helped me."

 It came as a pleasant, albeit shocking, surprise to his wife Lauren especially, where she walked in on Jock in his "man-cave" and found him surrounded by hundreds of worry beads.

 "We call it a Scottish room...
 And Loz, my wife, hadn’t been in that room for quite some time and came in looking for me one day," he recalled.